EMDR Therapy

 Rather than managing symptoms alone, EMDR works with the brain and nervous system’s natural healing capacity to reduce anxiety, stress, overwhelm, and the lasting effects of trauma - supporting greater calm, balance, and connection.

-I offer attachment-focused EMDR, an approach that places particular attention on early relational experiences and how they continue to influence emotional regulation, self-perception, and relationships.
+I am trained in attachment-focused EMDR, an approach that places particular attention on early relational experiences and how they continue to influence emotional regulation, self-perception, and relationships.
 When early bonds were inconsistent, overwhelming, or required adaptation, the nervous system may carry those patterns forward.
 Attachment-focused EMDR helps gently process these experiences, supporting greater stability, trust, and a more compassionate relationship with yourself and others.
 People often seek therapy when something feels out of balance.
 You may be experiencing anxiety, depression, or emotional overwhelm, moving through a life transition, or noticing patterns that no longer serve you.
 At times, past experiences can surface during these moments, even when you’ve done a great deal of personal work already.
 Therapy can offer support whether you’re seeking help for the first time or returning with a desire to go deeper.

 Your Questions, Answered